tryigit/PlayIntegrityFix/README.md

 https://xdaforums.com/t/tools-zips-scripts-osm0sis-odds-and-ends-multiple-devices-platforms.2239421/post-89173470

 > [!NOTE]
-> The only method to pass the strong test is gsf hook and a lot of knowledge.
-I can't help you with this.
+> You need to patch `framework.jar` or a lot of information to pass the strong test.
+I can't help you with that.

 > [!TIP]
 > Telegram: @chinacloudgroup